uvlens/edu_sdk/README.md

 7. The console should come up with a number which represents the current **UV index** near your school, now lets start creating a **website** to read and display this data.

 ##Exercise 1:
-######_In this exercise you will be required to create a simple webpage that will let you click buttons to get raw UV data from our server and display it on the screen._
+######_In this exercise you will be required to create a simple webpage that will let you click buttons to get raw UV data from the UVLens server and display it on the screen._

 1. Most of the UV functions need to know your **latitude** and **longitude** to work, to specify these values, create 2 **input** tags (`<input>`) in your html file, one for latitude and the other one for longitude.
 4. Inside the input tag give one an id equal to **"latitude"** and the other one **"longitude"**.
-5. Now create a **button**.
+5. Create a **button**.
 This button will get the current UV so change its text to something like "Get Current UV".
 6. Inside your button tag include:

 	```html